 Capital allocation is the most important responsibility of a management team.
 Why?
 Capital allocation decisions are what drive the long-term performance of a company and important metrics like reported earnings, growth in book value and return on equity.
-This in turn drives the share price and investment returns for shareholders.
+In turn, these metrics drive the multiple given to the stock by Mr. Market - and finally the share price and investment returns for shareholders.

 Capital allocation is especially important for P/C insurance companies.
-And that is because of something called float - which provides leverage (see Chapter 4 for more information on float).
+And that is because of something called float - which provides low cost (sometimes free) leverage (see Chapter 4).